Lainbo

 image

-After successfully making a bank appointment, save the screenshot on your phone to show to the staff later.
+After successfully booking the bank appointment, take a screenshot and save it on your phone to show to the staff later.
 Especially the QR code from HSBC, which needs to be scanned on-site.

 1. HSBC HK Mobile Banking (HSBC's App)